hyjiacan/vue-slideout/API.md

 > Append component into the specified element.
 > Both `string`(selector) and `HTMLElement`(DOM object) available.
 > Use style `position: fixed` if prop `appendTo` not specified.
+>
+> Note the target element must exist before the component is mounted
+>
+> i.e. the target cannot be rendered by the component itself,
+> and ideally should be outside of the entire Vue component tree.

 #### disable-animation (optional)